-I was born in 1981, in a small town named Chorleywood, just North West of London.
-My father, an architect from Hungary, and my mother, a ballet dancer turned dance and movement teacher from England, are both retired.
-My brother, 7 years my senior, is a writer as well as a support worker.
+I was born in 1981 at High Wycombe Hospital and grew up in a small town named Chorleywood, just North West of London.
+My father, an architect from Hungary, and my mother, a ballet dancer turned movement teacher from England, are both retired.
+My brother, 7 years my senior, is a support worker.

-At the age of 11 I was in a death metal band with my best friends Richard & Robert Phoenix.
-We named ourselves Discharge (little did we know there was a real band named Discharge) and attempted to play early Sepultura songs and possibly a few notes of Napalm Death.
-Around 13 years of age I rediscovered skateboarding from a brief stint around ’89 – ’90 when my Mum had brought me back a skateboard after working in California.
-My old Santa Cruz Slick still had some life in it until I updated my equipment to the advanced shapes of ’94.
-Skateboarding was my life and I proceeded to destroy my body on this wooden toy until the age of 20 when I ended up in hospital with a ruined knee thanks to a winter session at the South Bank 7.
-During a painful NHS recovery and misdiagnosis of a disintegrated ACL I took the time to focus more on the punk band I was in from ‘00 – ‘04, with whom I was the bassist and toured the UK several times playing every toilet bowl possible.
-Notably several members ended up creating the band Gallows after my departure.
+At the age of 11, I was in a “death metal” band with my best friends and brothers Richard & Robert Phoenix.
+We named ourselves Discharge (it took us a while to find out about the real band Discharge) and attempted to play early Sepultura songs and a few notes of Napalm Death.
+At 13 years of age, I rediscovered skateboarding from an earlier and brief stint from 1989 – 1990 when my Mother had brought me back a skateboard after working in Los Angeles, California.
+It was a Jason Jesse Santa Cruz Slick and still had some life in it until I updated my equipment to the advanced shapes of 1994, receiving a Mad Circle Justin Girard board for Christmas.
+Skateboarding dominated my life and I proceeded to destroy my body on this wooden toy until the age of 20 when I ended up in a hospital with a ruined left knee thanks to a dreary winter session at the South Bank 7.
+During a painful recovery and an NHS misdiagnosis of my disintegrated ACL I took the time off to focus on the punk band I was trying to play in from 2000 – 2003, with whom I was the bassist and toured the UK several times playing every toilet bowl possible.
+Notably, several members ended up creating the band Gallows after my departure.

-During this time I also picked up my first camera shortly after my brother bought me Tulsa by Larry Clark for my 18th birthday.
-While I studied my Art Foundation at Amersham College, I decided to leave graphic design behind and concentrate on taking photographs of what was around me; skateboarders, bands, friends and general youth related activities that one’s time is occupied with in the suburbs of London.
+During this time I had also picked up my first camera after my brother gifted me a copy of Tulsa by Larry Clark for my 18th birthday.
+While I studied my one year Art Foundation course at Amersham College of Art & Design, I decided to shift my focus from graphic design and concentrate on taking photographs of what was around me; skateboarders, bands, friends and general youth related activities that one’s time is occupied within the suburbs of London.

-After completing the course I went on to study my Degree in Fine Art at London Guildhall University, Whitechapel.
-I learnt a lot living in the East End, and carried on photographing my friends, perfecting my approach and documenting my culture.
+After completing the course I went on to study my Degree in Fine Art at London Guildhall University, located in Whitechapel.
+I learnt a lot during this time under the watchful eye of my tutor Patrick Brill (Bob and Roberta Smith) and carried on photographing my friends, perfecting my approach and documenting my culture.

-By late 2007 I had picked up some editorial assignments, and in early 2008 was named one of PDN’s 30.
-Over the next few years some other nominations followed including SPD and D&AD awards, some more assignments and several exhibitions in New York, London, Copenhagen and Sardinia.
-Also at the end of 2008 I had started a partnership with my good friend Brian, a designer, producing limited edition zines and artist books under the moniker Pau Wau Publications.
+By late 2007 I had picked up some editorial assignments, the first of which was from Interview magazine and in early 2008 I was nominated as one of PDN’s 30 under 30.
+Over the next few years, some other nominations followed including SPD and D&AD awards, some more editorial and commercial assignments, several exhibitions in New York, London, Copenhagen and Sardinia.
+At the end of 2008, I had also started a partnership with my good friend Brian Paul Lamotte, a designer, producing limited edition zines and artist books under the independent imprint we founded together named Pau Wau Publications.